rdparker/ronparker-net/site/src/pages/god/bible/christmas-2020/index.md

-To everyone that is feeling a little battered and bruised, to those whose light has almost been put out, know this the Lord Jesus was not sent to break you; he will put out your flame, though it smoulders low.
+To everyone that is feeling a little battered and bruised, to those whose light has almost been put out, know this the Lord Jesus was not sent to break you; he will not put out your flame, though it smoulders low.

 ![A candle whose wick is almost snuffed out](./Candle_White_Smoke.jpg)